SEIR-7-06/react-intro/README.md

 - There are [many front end frameworks](https://2020.stateofjs.com/en-US/technologies/front-end-frameworks/)  and each go about solving problems of how state is managed, updated, and represented by a view but there are many commonalities.
 - There is a lot of debate over whether frontend frameworks count as frameworks at all -- some people say that they are just libraries and should be referred to as such. -->

-### What is ReactJS?
+### What is React and Why do popele like it?
 React is a JavaScript library for building interactive user interfaces.

-As your the front end of your application becomes larger and more complex, trying to manage that complexity with vanilla JavaScript or even jQuery becomes difficult.
+As the the front end of your application becomes larger and more complex, trying to manage that complexity with vanilla JavaScript or even jQuery becomes difficult.

 React provides powerful tools for managing that complexity.
-With React, the user interface is broken out into reusable building blocks called components.
-Each component can house its own logic, manage its own state, and pass information to other components.
+With React, the user interface is broken out into reusable building blocks called **components**.
+Each component can house its own logic, manage its own state, and pass information to other **components**.

 React also performs very efficiently in the browser.
 If we think back to using server-side templates in the previous units, whenever we wanted to update the data on the page, we needed to refresh the entire page to see our changes.
 We could improve this with jQuery by only rerendering part of the page.

-React takes this efficiency even further, using something called the virtual DOM, we can rerender only the exact parts of the page that need to be rerendered and nothing more.
+React takes this efficiency even further, using something called the **Virtual DOM**, we can rerender only the exact parts of the page that need to be rerendered and nothing more.
 What is even more beautiful is React handles all of this behind the scenes without us having to manage it.

 <!-- > **Selling Point:** By modeling small compatible components that focus on just rendering a view, we can move business logic out of the DOM, and therefore improve our app's performance, maintainability, modularity and readability. -->